Zoning Code Update

-On April 29, May 16 and May 29, 2019, Community Development staff held community meetings at the Senior Center and City Council Chambers to receive input on some potential approaches to modifying the Zoning Code to provide clearer regulations and tools for enforcement to address overcrowding in residences.
+On April 29, May 16 and May 29, 2019, Community Development staff held community meetings at the Senior Center and City Council Chambers to receive input on some potential approaches to modifying the Zoning Code to provide clearer regulations and tools for enforcement of occupancy standards in residences.

 Potential approaches shared include:

 - Replacing the term “boarding house” in the Zoning Code and more precisely creating limits on the number of individuals that can occupy a residence in addition to the main household.

 - Creating a minimum required percentage of total common habitable area, which could be in the form of living room, kitchen, dining room or other space that is accessible to all individuals in a residence.

 On February 13 and February 28, 2019, staff provided the following DRAFT preliminary research/information and received input on these potential topics for the Zoning Code Update: